Moving Between Manila's NAIA Terminals

 4. Exit to the Arrivals level

-5. Proceed to the marked shuttle pickup point
+5. Go to the marked shuttle pickup point

 Because the shuttle is landside, you can only access it after immigration and customs.